rand-projects/fisb-rest/docs/source/document.rst

   and LineStrings.
 So can PIREPs (almost all PIREPs are point objects, but you can have a 'route' PIREP which will be rendered as a LineSting).
-Each ``FeatureCollection`` will only have one type of geometry.
+Each ``FeatureCollection`` will only have one type of geometry (Point, Polygon, or LineString).

   Also note that some objects can have more than one geometry.
+  For example, a NOTAM-TFR may have multiple geometries with different active times.

-  The ``"properties"`` field will vary dependent on the 'type' of object.
-These will be documented for each individual object type except for a few common items discussed here.
+  The geojson ``"properties"`` field will vary dependent on the 'type' of object.
+These will be documented for each individual object type.

-  There are a number of ``"geojson"`` ``"properties"`` fields that are common enough to be discussed now.
+  There are a number of geojson ``"properties"`` fields that are common enough to be discussed now.

     ``"altitudes"``